Directional Codes: a new family of quantum LDPC codes on hexagonal- and square-grid connectivity hardware: Additional details on code construction

-Therefore, (b) is satisfied if and only if $-\overrightarrow{A_0A'_0}\notin\Delta_{odd}$.
-By symmetry, we conclude that (c) holds if and only if $\overrightarrow{A_0A'_0}\notin\Delta_{odd}$.
+Therefore, (b) is satisfied if and only if $-\overrightarrow{A_0A'_0\;}\notin\Delta_{odd}$.
+By symmetry, we conclude that (c) holds if and only if $\overrightarrow{A_0A'_0\;}\notin\Delta_{odd}$.

-From the above observations we see that the layout $\alpha$ gives a valid circuit if and only if
+From the above observations we see that the layout $\Lambda$ gives a valid circuit if and only if

 This means that shifting the stabiliser by a vector or its opposite from $\Delta_{odd}$ forces the same Pauli type on the two stabilisers.
 Clearly, if we shift again by another such vector, that third stabiliser is still forced to have the same Pauli type.
-Therefore, it is straightforward that we have a valid circuit if and only if \eqref{eq:sublatt_colouring_constraint} holds, which concludes the proof. \end{proof}
+Therefore, by induction it is straightforward to see that we have a valid circuit if and only if \Cref{eq:sublatt_colouring_constraint} holds, which concludes the proof. \end{proof}

+We prove the following consequence of \Cref{thm:Thm1}, where we note that in the case when $\alpha=\beta=1$, the data qubits of the obtained $NEN$-stabilisers lie on diagonal lines.